tc39/proposal-first-class-protocols/README.md

 - a `Protocol.implement()` option (e.g. `Protocol.implement(obj, Foldable, { withStrings: true })`)
 - a method that transforms a protocol into another protocol that also provides string aliases for all provided members (e.g. `class C implements Protocol.withStrings(P)`)

-### Interaction with private names

-A protocol that provides properties with private names which are only available to reference by other protocol members seems clearly useful.
-But this proposal is still valuable without support for private names.
-For now, private names in protocols are an early error.
-Private names in protocols can and should be pursued as a follow-up proposal.
-This topic is being tracked in [#66](https://github.com/tc39/proposal-first-class-protocols/issues/66).

 ## Patterns